thewh1teagle/tauric/README.md

 - [ ] CI to build cross platform packages with static / dynamic lib
 - [ ] Tauri plugins from shared libraries
 - [ ] Load local files using custom protocl **ONLY** after bindings enabled it.
+- [ ] API function to enable hot reload by register a folder to watch.
+Rust will iterate windows and reload them.